Skip to main content

 High-Throughput Quantum Chip Diagnostics

-Periodic Reporting for period 1 - HTQC-Diagnostics (High-Throughput Quantum Chip Diagnostics)
+Periodic Reporting for period 2 - HTQC-Diagnostics (High-Throughput Quantum Chip Diagnostics)

-Reporting period: 2023-08-01 to 2024-04-30
+Reporting period: 2024-05-01 to 2025-06-30

-Computing power has grown exponentially for decades closely following Moore’s law but progress is slowing down and it is time for new ideas.
+Computing power has grown exponentially for decades closely following Moore’s law, but progress is slowing down, and it is time for new ideas.
 Quantum computers based on qubits can extend the realm of possibilities unavailable to conventional computers based on bits.
 The market opportunity for quantum computers is huge, but the tools to transition from academic research to industry-grade quantum chip development are lacking.
-For example, diagnosing the quality of a quantum chip requires months of work by highly specialized quantum engineers in a full cryogenic lab.
-We are revolutionizing this practice with our Orange Quantum Diagnostics Systems.
-Once a quantum chip is fabricated, you just insert it, and the system will run a comprehensive set of proprietary diagnostic protocols to ensure deployment readiness.
+For example, testing the quality of a quantum chip requires months of work by highly specialized quantum engineers in a fully equipped quantum research lab.
+Orange Quantum Systems (OrangeQS) is revolutionizing this practice with our turnkey high-throughput quantum chip test system OrangeQS MAX.
+Once a quantum chip is fabricated, you insert it, and the system will run a comprehensive set of proprietary diagnostic protocols to ensure deployment readiness.
 Our solution is fully automated and orders of magnitude faster than standard practices.
-With the EIC support, we will trigger Moore's law scaling for quantum computers.
+With the EIC support, we started on an exponential development roadmap, akin to a Moore's law for quantum computers.

-Orange Quantum Systems accelerates the development, manufacturing and deployment of quantum computers by providing a diagnostic system for analyzing the quality and improving the performance of quantum chips.
-Our Quantum Chip Diagnostics System brings together all the necessary specific expertise in quantum device measurement & control, software & systems engineering, data analysis & quantum information processing together with control electronics, cryogenics and interconnects in a small footprint setup.
-The prototype of our current R&D focused single-chip diagnostics system (with a capacity of 2 chips/week & 5 qubits/chip) is already used by pilot customers and establishes a solid technological basis (TRL6) for this project.
-With EIC support, we will deliver two additional dedicated diagnostic systems (multi-chip with x100 higher capacity and high-throughput wafer-level with x10000 capacity) fully covering the emerging quantum computing value chain from lab to fab.
+OrangeQS accelerates the development, manufacturing and deployment of quantum computers by providing a diagnostic system for analysing the quality and improving the performance of quantum chips.
+Our OrangeQS MAX system for quantum chip diagnostics brings together all the necessary specific expertise in quantum device measurement & control, software & systems engineering, data analysis & quantum information processing together with control electronics, cryogenics and interconnects in a small footprint setup.
+The prototype of our R&D focused single-chip diagnostics system (with a capacity of 2 chips/week & 5 qubits/chip) has established a solid technological basis (TRL6) for this project.
+With EIC support, we initiate the execution of our roadmap towards multi-chip testing (100x throughput) and wafer-level testing (10000x throughput).

-As Moore's Law is nearing end, the ongoing IoT and Big Data revolution are further increasing the pressure on environment and technology.
-It is estimated that by 2025, ICT can represent up to 10% of world’s electricity consumption which is equivalent to 500 dedicated nuclear plants.
+As Moore's Law is slowing down, the rise of IoT, Big Data and AI are increasing pressure on environment and society.
 Meanwhile, newly emerging quantum computation can contribute significantly to the goals of the EU green deal, sustainable development and digital sovereignty.
-While EU quantum researchers are on par with their colleagues in US and China, the fact that Europe has been lagging behind in commercializing quantum technologies are currently being remedied by EU initiatives such as quantum Flagship (€1B) and national quantum plans (such as Germany: €2B, France: €1.8B Netherlands: €0.7B).
+This decade will see the development towards quantum accelerated supercomputers, with QPUs deployed next to other computing resources, like CPUs and GPUs.
+While EU quantum researchers are on par with their colleagues in US and China, the fact that Europe has been lagging in commercializing quantum technologies are currently being remedied by EU initiatives such as quantum Flagship (€1B) and national quantum plans (such as Germany: €2B, France: €1.8B Netherlands: €0.7B).
 With a strong development ecosystem, Europe has a promising edge in quantum technology.
-At the heart of this ecosystem, Orange QS aims to put our diagnostics system into the service of the European quantum industry.
+At the heart of this ecosystem, OrangeQS aims to put our diagnostics system into the service of the European quantum industry.

 A market survey & analysis was performed where potential customers were interviewed to identify their needs and determine the value a Quantum Diagnostics System provides to them.
 The resulting market report described the finetuned user requirements for the Quantum Diagnostics System in such a way that it will maximize the added value for the targeted market segments.
-This ensures that the developed product will be commercially viable.
+This ensures that the developed product is commercially viable.

 - Detailed design documentation for each subsystem.

-- Bill-of- Materials for the demonstrator system.
+- Bill-of-Materials for the demonstrator system.

 - Patents on quantum chip testing procedures as well their implementation.